Authentic Italian Focaccia Bread Recipe2013-05-05

 It also makes a great addition to a dinner bread basket.

 You can chop the rosemary a bit before sprinkling it over the unbaked bread.

-I think you are going to love this one.
-If you do, we’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.
+I think you are going to love this recipe.
+If you do, I’d love it if you would Pin it to Pinterest, Tweet about it, and Like it on Facebook.
+Share your own favorite recipes below.
+Thanks.